colinbeales/AzurePipelinesHOL/AzurePipelinesLab6.md

 <img src="images/Lab6_12.png" width="624"/>

-13. Click onto the "Copy files" task as we need to configure this to copy our ARM templates into our \$(Build.ArtifactStagingDirectory) which we will then publish into an artifact drop to be used in our continuous deployemnt release pipeline.
+13. Click onto the "Copy files" task as we need to configure this to copy our ARM templates into our \$(Build.ArtifactStagingDirectory) which we will then publish into an artifact drop to be used in our continuous deployment release pipeline.
 Change the following values:
 * Display name - "Copy ARM templates to \$(Build.ArtifactStagingDirectory)"
-* Source folder - Either type "SimpleDotNetCoreApp.ARM" or use the "..." elipses to select this folder from the file/folder picker.
+* Source folder - Either type "SimpleDotNetCoreApp.ARM" or use the "..." ellipsis to select this folder from the file/folder picker.
 * Target folder - "\$(Build.ArtifactStagingDirectory)"

 <img src="images/Lab6_13.png" width="624"/>

 ## Task 2: Execute the build for a docker container

 1. Luckily the "Publish Artifact Drop" task already creates a drop from \$(Build.ArtifactStagingDirectory) so we don't need to configure the last task from the defaults.
-We are now good to pick "Save & queue" from the "Save & queue" drop down.
-To execute our build.
+We are now good to pick "Save & queue" from the "Save & queue" drop down to execute our build.

 <img src="images/Lab6_14.png" width="624"/>

 2. Click "Save & queue" on the confirmation dialog to save our build pipeline and to queue it against the "Hosted Ubuntu" pool.
 This will trigger a build to execute on a Microsoft hosted linux server hosted in the Azure cloud.
 <img src="images/Lab6_15.png" width="624"/>

 3. As our build is executing we can follow the usual notification link at the top of the screen to see its progress.
-"Click" the link now.
+Click the link now.
 <img src="images/Lab6_16.png" width="624"/>

-4. If you arrived at this point early enough you will see the usual real-time update of the build executing, if this is the case wait until the build finishes, at which point it should look similar to the below image and this part of the lab is done and we're ready to move onto creating a release to create a resource in Azure to host our container and deploy to that.
+4. If you arrived at this point early enough you will see the usual real-time update of the build executing, if this is the case wait until the build finishes, at which point it should look similar to the below image and this part of the lab is done and we're ready to move onto creating a release to create a resource in Azure to host our container and deploy into that.

 <img src="images/Lab6_17.png" width="624"/>